Angel Vivaldi: Away with Words and present day

 It was announced in 2015 that Away with Words: Part 2, a primarily acoustic release, would be put on hold to focus instead on a full album called Synapse.
 Though the album was slated to be released in 2016, its eventual release date was October 6, 2017.
+The EP Away with Words: Part 2 was finally released in April 2023, containing songs Six, Seven, Eight, Nine, and Zero.

-In 2017, he released the album Synapse.
+In 2024, he recorded a cover of New Country by Jean-Luc Ponty with Steve Morse and violonist Siobhan Cronin.

 Philanthropic work

 Vivaldi participated in the annual Jemfest event held in Orlando, Florida.
 Its aim was to raise money for Steve Vai's Make A Noise Foundation.
 Vivaldi performed in 2005, 2006, 2007 and 2010 which featured a masterclass from Steve Vai.

 Following the events of the 2016 Orlando nightclub shooting, Vivaldi broadcast a six-hour live stream to raise funds for the victims and their families.

 After losing his friend to ALS in 2014, Vivaldi launched a live broadcast with Chris Letchford of Scale the Summit called "Shred for ALS", raising money for ALS research at the ALS Therapy Development Institute.

 Angel organized the "Shred for Australia" Livestream to raise money for the 2020 fires featuring musicians such as Herman Li, Tosin Abasi, Nita Strauss, Michael Angelo Batio, Matt Heafy of Trivium, Cole Rolland, Gus G and more.

 He practices meditation stating that it helps with getting focused while on tour or in the studio.